polospeter/Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform-Specialization/README.md

 #### Week 1:

-- Use machine learning to transform the way you do business.
+- Use machine learning to transform the way you do business

 #### Week 2:

-- Acquire the organizational know-how to implement machine learning.
+- Acquire the organizational know-how to implement machine learning
-- Leverage Google's experience to avoid common pitfalls.
+- Leverage Google's experience to avoid common pitfalls

 #### Week 3:

-- Analyze data using AI Platform Notebooks and BigQuery.
+- Analyze data using AI Platform Notebooks and BigQuery
-- Describe computation and storage needs.
+- Describe computation and storage needs